Deghosting of marine streamer data

 •Estimation of Ghost delay, and reflection coefficient in sliding windows.

 •To compensate for inaccurate/unstable estimations we estimate both the deghosted data and the ”pure” ghost signal.
 The estimates is combined in a least square inversion scheme to estimate a optimal deghosting.

 •Robust processing techniques to deal with low frequency noise and bubble energy boosted in the deghosting process.

 •Our method is successfully recovering both the high and low frequencies, also in areas where other companies have difficulties dealing with the low frequencies (Barents Sea).

 •Use of estimated receiver delay times for static corrections.

-•The deghosting process can be done in any stage in the processing, but preferably after noise reduction.
+•The deghosting process can be done at any processing stage, although preferably after noise reduction.
 For data with small variations in receiver depths, we have successfully done deghosting also after migration/stack.
-The results is comparable with proper pre-stack/pre-mig deghosting.
+The results are comparable to proper pre-stack/pre-mig deghosting.